pavani15-03/Transfer-Learning--Based-classification-of-poultry-Diseases/app.py/Readme.txt.txt

 Credits:
 --------
-Internship Project by [A.pavani Nandhana]
+Internship Project by [A.pavani Nandana]
 Year: 2025

 License: